 In the above picture you find some vintage grinders from 1930 untill now, get more modern from left to right.
 The First is a Wood large grinder.
 It already has a setting knob to set between coarser and finer grinds.
 After the all wood, there was metal added to to the grinders, mostly in the collection basked and the top opening.
 A great example would be the one below ( read more about it here).
 After that in the 1950’s more tin and bakelite was used as shown in the blue mill.
 Bakelite opening on top and the blue is all tin.
 Then there is the 1970’s all plastic Electric blade grinder (which my wife uses today) and finaly a modern, 2010, plastic grinder from Japan.

 An other important part in the evolution of the hand grinder is the materials used for the burrs.
-The vintage one untill the 1950’s used cast iron / steel burs were later on stainless steel was used (as in the electric grinders) and in the modern days ceramic is used to create ever lasting burrs that can grind how ever fine you like.
+Up to the 1950’s cast iron or steel burrs were used.
+Later on stainless steel was used (as in the electric grinders) and in the modern days ceramic is used to create ever lasting burrs that can grind how ever fine you like.
 I tried to show this in the picture below.
-On the left the Japanese modern grinder with ceramic burs, then the stainless steel blades of the electric grinder and on the right the iron bur from a 1940’s model.
+On the left the Japanese modern grinder with ceramic burrs, then the stainless steel blades of the electric grinder and on the right the iron burr from a 1940’s model.

 The beauty of vintage Coffee grinders

 Grinders come in various shapes and forms.
-Being from Europe myself I find that the most interesting vintage coffee grinders were made by a handfull of makers from Germany and France.
-They go by the brands of Peugeot, PeDe (PeVe) (Dienes) and Zassenhaus.
+Being from Europe myself I find that the most interesting vintage coffee grinders were made by a handful of makers from Germany and France.
+They go by the brands of Peugeot, PeDe (DeVe) (Peter Dienes) and Zassenhaus.
 Materials used in different combinations vary from steel, iron and wood to tin and bakelite.

 Above you find my vintage set up with 1950’s tin-wood-bakelite French made Peugeot grinder with my Zanzibar Mokka pot from 1968.
 Below you find a large overview of vintage models.